magalhini/magalhini.github.com/_posts/2016-10-11-johnny-five-weather-station.md

 #### Tweaking

-If you decide to try this out, the only thing you'll need to tweak are the angle values for your marker distribution.
+If you decide to try this out, the only thing you'll need to tweak are the **angle values for your marker distribution**.
 Get creative, hopefully more creative than I did, because that's precisely the point of messing around with an Arduino!
 For this project, I focussed too much on the Web part and not so much on learning more about the hardware, which is something I'll certainly work on for the next project.

 If you got any questions or doubts, feel free to ping me on [Twitter](http://twitter.com/magalhini).